nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/chainfollowermanual/_index.md

     When we see it appear, we can then move on to the next step.

-13. Now we need submit our 2nd of 2 Transactions to complete formal Registration to be a part of the Cardano Chain Follower Committee Leader Pool.
+13. Now we need submit our 2nd of 2 Transactions to complete formal Registration to be a part of the Cardano Chain Follower Committee Root list.

     We do this by entering the following command